 No upcoming shows.
-Please check again soon
+Check again soon

 Alexandra's debut EP Luna is a slow burner; a testament to the beauty of restraint and an exercise in transparency.
 Alexandra Babiak’s solo project is a thoughtful glimpse into her memories, losses and desires.
 It all unfolds as if in a dream.
 Recorded with Calvin Love's home studio, she co-produced the EP in a moment of intentional courage- ready to release these songs and step into a new chapter.